-This introduction provides an overview of the information in this manual and describes the conventions it uses.
+This introduction provides an overview of the information in this publication and describes the conventions it uses.

-About This Manual
+About This Publication

-This manual provides information to help you design, implement, and manage your Informix databases.
+This publication provides information to help you design, implement, and manage your Informix[®] databases.
 It includes data models that illustrate different approaches to database design and shows you how to use structured query language (SQL) to implement and manage your databases.

-This manual is one of several manuals that discuss Informix implementation of SQL.
+This publication is one of several publications that discuss the Informix implementation of SQL.
 The IBM Informix Guide to SQL: Tutorial shows how to use basic and advanced SQL and Stored Procedure Language (SPL) routines to access and manipulate the data in your databases.
 The IBM Informix Guide to SQL: Syntax contains all the syntax descriptions for SQL and SPL.
 The IBM Informix Guide to SQL: Reference provides reference information for aspects of SQL other than the language statements.